- Mental well-being is just as important as physical well-being.

 1. Acknowledge your thoughts and emotions.

 By taking a mental health day, you are choosing to help yourself get better.
 If you woke up with a migraine, would you force yourself to follow the routine of your day when you can barely keep your eyes open without vomiting?
 (I hope not.)
-Odds are, you'd acknowledge the pain, call out sick and do whatever it takes to feel better.
+Odds are, you'd acknowledge the pain, call out sick and do whatever it took to feel better.

 2. Give yourself what you need.

 Admitting you're struggling, and being aware of your struggle, is the first step.
-From there, be your own best friend and do only what you think will ease your emotional strain.
+From there, be your own best friend, and do only what you think will ease your emotional strain.

 Ask yourself what will make you feel better in this moment.
 Is it rest?
 A good book?
 A shopping spree?
-Lunch with your sister or old friend?
+Lunch with your sister or an old friend?
 Whatever it may be, focus on what you need and how you can fill that void in a healthy way.

 3. Don't worry about judgment.

 Additionally, you don't need to label your day off.
-If you're uncomfortable calling it what it is, simply tell your employer that you're under the weather (because you are!) and treat it as you would a physical illness.
+If you're uncomfortable calling it what it is, simply tell your employer that you're under the weather (because you are!), and treat it as you would a physical illness.